 Miuccia Prada rarely grants interviews.
 A recent conversation with WWD is here (subscription required).
-The first of a two part 2009 conversation with CNN is below.
 And a summary of a 2004 New Yorker profile of her, her husband and the Company is here (subscription required for the full article).

 Photo: Jonah Kessel, WWD